How To Check Word Count on Google Slides in 3 Simple Steps

 There’s so much more than Times New Roman in the world.
 Fonts set the vibe for the entire presentation.

-It also means staying clear of serif fonts with fancy tails and cursive-like appearances if you want more than just the front row to be able to read them.
+Avoid overly decorative fonts if you want more than just the front row to be able to read them.

 2. Keep Text Blocks Short and Sweet